Kasyap3/agentic_os/README.md

 nohup python3 -m uvicorn runtime.launch:app --host 0.0.0.0 --port 8000 > uvicorn.log 2>&1 &
 ```

-#### Interact with Agent OS terminal
+#### Interact with oneOS terminal

-To interact with the Agent OS terminal (LLM-based semantic file system), you can run the following command to start the Agent OS terminal.
+To interact with the oneOS terminal (LLM-based semantic file system), you can run the following command to start the oneOS terminal.

 ```
 python scripts/run_terminal.py
 ```

-Then you can start interacting with the Agent OS terminal by typing natural language commands.
+Then you can start interacting with the oneOS terminal by typing natural language commands.

-If you successfully start the Agent OS terminal, it will be shown as below:
+If you successfully start the oneOS terminal, it will be shown as below:

 <p align="center">
 <img src="docs/assets/terminal-figs/example.png" width=800>
 </p>

-Detailed instructions of how to use the Agent OS terminal can be found at [here](https://github.com/agiresearch/Agent OS-LSFS)
+Detailed instructions of how to use the oneOS terminal can be found at [here](https://github.com/agiresearch/oneOS-LSFS)

 > [!WARNING]
-> The rollback feature of the Agent OS terminal requires the connection to the redis server.
+> The rollback feature of the oneOS terminal requires the connection to the redis server.
 Make sure you have the redis server running if you would like to use the rollback feature.

 #### Run computer-use Agent
 Make sure you have installed a virtualized environment with GUI, then you can refer to [Cerebrum](https://github.com/agiresearch/Cerebrum) for how to run the computer-use agent.